-Sainsbury's Energy provides dual fuel plans (gas and electricity), electricity-only plans and gas-only plans in one-year or two-year packages.
+Sainsbury's Energy sells dual fuel plans (gas and electricity), electricity-only plans and gas-only plans lasting one or two years.
 New customers will make fixed payments with the group's Fix & Reward tariff, which means you pay the same amount every month.
-There's a £30 exit fee if you decide to cancel your fixed price energy plan before the 12-month term ends.
+There's a £30 exit fee if you decide to cancel before the end of the contract.

 We spoke to 7,460 survey respondents to find out exactly what they thought of their energy supplier.
 We reviewed 18 energy companies, and Sainsbury's Energy finished in 9th place for customer score, outscoring a selection of big-name energy suppliers including Ovo, Green Energy and Utility Point.